What is active wetting?: Conclusion and outlook

 Finally, we come back to the case of active wetting (section~\ref{sec:active}) and propose a characterization that distinguishes the thereby addressed phenomena from the four earlier discussed categories.
-This is tricky as already the term \enquote{active} is used differently in different contexts: An \enquote{active system} often refers to a rather wide spectrum of systems that are permanently out of equilibrium, i.e., normally (but not always) with a nonvariational mathematical description, while \enquote{active liquid} (or more general, \enquote{active matter} refers more specifically to a liquid (or some other kind of matter) that consists of self-propelled constituents and/or features active stresses resulting from properties of the constituents.
-Both draw on abundant homogeneously distributed energy sources (that are normally not explicitly considered).
-Such a description also implies an idealization: If, in contrast, the external energy source is made part of the consideration, e.g., by taking into account the spatio-temporal dynamics of chemical fuel and waste \cite{AAFE2024jcp}, and as well the specific mechanisms of chemo-mechanical coupling, one might see active wetting as a special case of reactive wetting.
+This is tricky as already the term \enquote{active} is used differently in different contexts: With \enquote{active system} one often refers to a rather wide spectrum of systems that are permanently out of equilibrium, i.e., normally (but not always), with a nonvariational mathematical description, while \enquote{active liquid} (or more general, \enquote{active matter} refers more specifically to a liquid (or some other kind of matter) that consists of self-propelled constituents and/or features active stresses resulting from properties of the constituents (see section~\ref{sec:intro}).
+Both draw on abundant homogeneously distributed energy sources (that are normally not explicitly considered) what corresponds to an idealized description.
+If, in contrast, the external energy source is made part of the consideration, e.g., by taking into account the spatio-temporal dynamics of chemical fuel and waste \cite{AAFE2024jcp}, and as well the specific mechanisms of chemo-mechanical coupling,\footnote{Here, chemo-mechanical coupling refers to the coupling between chemistry and mechanics, e.g., if chemical reactions of surfactants result in changes in surface tensions that cause Marangoni forces that drive mechanical (liquid) motion that vice versa influences the chemical reactions.
+For a recent example of dynamic wetting phenomena arising when the resulting feedback loop is driven out of equilibrium, see \cite{VoTh2025prf}.} one might see active wetting as a special case of reactive wetting.
 This is particularly appealing in cases where the chemical reactions are explicitly considered, e.g., when studying the wetting and adhesion behavior of biomolecular condensates at membrane substrates.
-In Ref.~\cite{LZWJ2024pnasusa} the chemical reactions that are permanently kept away from equilibrium correspond to binding processes at the substrate, and the occurring drop dynamics is termed chemically active wetting.
+In Ref.~\cite{LZWJ2025pnasusa} the chemical reactions that are permanently kept away from equilibrium correspond to binding processes at the substrate, and the occurring drop dynamics is termed chemically active wetting.